tanosshi/Cuphead-Decomp/README.md

 Todo

-✔️ Success ❌ Broken ⏳ Working on it
+✔️ Completed ⏳ Working on it 🛠️ Lowest priority

 - Decompile source ✔️

 - Fix decompiled codes ⏳

-- Make models work ⏳
+- Upgrade Unity version ⏳

-- Clean up code ⏳
+- Clean up code for readability ⏳

 - Optimize for global use ⏳

-- Rework shaders ⏳
+- Make models work 🛠️

+- Create an Android port 🛠️

+- Create an possible PS2 port 🛠️

+#### The decompilation was released earlier than planned to speed up releasing future updates.

 # Credits